networknext/next/docs/source/getting_started.rst

 8. Build and run a server
 -------------------------

-Follow these instructions to build the SDK and the examples on your platform: building_the_sdk
+Follow [building_the_sdk](these instructions) to build the SDK and the examples on your platform.

-Once built, you should now be able to run the upgraded server example so it is linked to your account.
+Once built, the upgraded server example will run linked to your account.

-Make sure to run the server on a public IP address somewhere because the server won't work if it's behind NAT.
+IMPORTANT: Make sure to run the server on a public IP address somewhere because the server won't work if it's behind NAT.

-If everything is working properly, the server output should look like this:
+The server output should look something like this:

 .. code-block:: console